opus1993/pubrepo/content/post/OnePager/index.md

 The one pager is a beautiful tool.

 It’s one page.
-Enough for opening a conversation, bringing an idea to a persons’ mind.
+Enough for opening a conversation, bringing an idea to a person's mind.
 It contains a limited amount of language – 300 words or less if there is a chart or a handful of bullet points.
 Most people can read it in around 90 seconds.
 These are the constraints.

 The one pager is simply a tool used to achieve goals.
 Let's start there, dive into each one, and conclude with a few experiences.